YusufBolden/recipe-discovery-app/README.md

 Ternary expressions inside functions triggered ESLint errors, specifically when used for side effects (e.g., adding/removing favorites).
 I resolved this by replacing ternary expressions with clean if/else blocks, which also made the logic more readable and maintainable.

+During development, managing the React Context with TypeScript and ensuring proper Fast Refresh behavior was a major challenge.
+The ESLint rule requiring files to export only components forced us to split the Favorites context and hook into separate files.
+I also tackled persistent TypeScript typing issues around state updater functions by explicitly defining callback parameter types.
+These issues were resolved through careful interface alignment and refactoring, improving both type safety and developer experience.
+Additionally, syncing localStorage with state using useEffect helped maintain persistent favorites without stale data.

 ### 🧩 Design decisions and how they shaped the project

 To simplify data fetching and avoid repetitive logic, I created a generic `useFetch` hook.
 It takes care of the loading, error, and data states so I don’t have to write the same code on every page.
 All are kept neatly in one place, and supports custom types via TypeScript generics.
 This made each page cleaner and easier to debug.